Azure/terraform-azurerm-lz-vending/README.md

 ### <a name="input_role_assignments"></a> [role\_assignments](#input\_role\_assignments)

-Description: Supply a list of objects containing the details of the role assignments to create.
+Description: Supply a map of objects containing the details of the role assignments to create.

 Object fields: